TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

    If a spelling has been explicitly defined in the :ref:`spelling-ref`, please use that spelling.

-How can you decide for other edge cases yourself?
+How can you decide for yourself in other edge cases?

 .. tip::